 Cameron University’s (CU) online program follows the State Authorization Reciprocity Agreement, or SARA.
 Students from outside Oklahoma whose state participates in SARA may take CU’s online classes.
 At this time, the states of California, Massachusetts, and Florida are not members of the Agreement.
 Course options include online, a hybrid of online and on-campus, and through ITV (interactive television).
 All ITV classes live-stream content.

-The BS in Interdisciplinary Studies targets self-motivated students and active duty military with a tailored plan of study.
+One online program of note is the Bachelor of Science in Interdisciplinary Studies.
+This degree targets self-motivated students and active duty military with a tailored plan of study.
 Admission requirements include 24 completed credit hours, which can include transferred credits.
-Because the major is tailored to each student’s needs, there is no prescribed set of Interdisciplinary courses required to graduate.
+Because the major is tailored to each student’s needs, there is no prescribed set of interdisciplinary courses required to graduate.
 A sample of coursework for a student interested in both business and French could include:

 - Business Communication